tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 message hash for the HelloRetryRequest is done according to the description in Section 4.4.1 of {{!TLS13}}.

-The handshake transcript is not reset with the second ClientHello and a stateless server-cookie implementation requires the content or hash of the initial ClientHello (and HelloRetryRequest) to be stored in the cookie.
+The handshake transcript is not reset with the second ClientHello, and a stateless server-cookie implementation requires the content or hash of the initial ClientHello (and HelloRetryRequest) to be stored in the cookie.
 The initial ClientHello is included in the